-James Brady - Mr. Brady has over 35 years experience in the mining industry particularly in exploration, property evaluation and corporate finance.
+James Brady, Director, President and Chief Executive Officer - Mr. Brady has over 35 years' experience in the mining industry particularly in exploration, property evaluation and corporate finance.

-Andrew McQuire - Mr. McQuire holds an Engineering degree and is a Chartered Accountant.
+Andrew McQuire, Director - Mr. McQuire holds an Engineering degree and is a Chartered Accountant.
 Mr. McQuire has over 35 years mineral exploration and has also served on the board of directors of several public companies and has been a member of several audit committees.

-Galen McNamara - Mr. McNamara is one of the principle geologists of Pioneer Exploration Consultants and one of that company's co-founders.
+Galen McNamara, Director - Mr. McNamara is currently Project Manager - Geology at NexGen Energy Ltd. He is also one of the principle geologists of Pioneer Exploration Consultants and one of that company's co-founders.
 Having been involved in the mineral exploration business since 2004, he has worked extensively in Ontario, Quebec, Manitoba and Saskatchewan and has experience working on projects in Utah, Nevada, Chile, British Columbia and Nunavut for various junior exploration companies.
-Galen is a director of both Hornby Bay Mineral Exploration (TSX-V: HBE) and Wabi Exploration (CNSX: WAB).
-He has Master's and Bachelor's degrees in geology from Laurentian University and is a registered professional geoscientist.
+Galen is a director of both Hornby Bay Mineral Exploration (TSXV: HBE) and Wabi Exploration (CSE: WAB).
+He has Master's and Bachelor's degrees in geology from Laurentian University and is a registered professional geoscientist in the province of Saskatchewan.